shnam7/ardukit/README.md

 }
 ```

-### Easy non-preemptive multi-tasking.
+### Using Task class

 This is a simple example running multiple periodic tasks.
-You can refer to the examples folder for more advanced use cases.
+You can refer to examples folder for more advanced samples using task class.

 ```cpp
 #include <ardukit.h>